 It is one of the major professional associations in Europe that covers the whole water sector, wastewater as well as drinking water and water related waste.

-With member associations from nearly all European countries EWA consists of most European Union Member States, including all countries from Central and Eastern Europe which joined the European Union on 1 June 2013.
-Other European countries represented within the EWA are Albania, Serbia, Norway, and Switzerland.
+With member associations from nearly all European countries, the EWA consists of most European Union Member States, including all the Central and Eastern European countries that joined the EU on June 1, 2013.
+Additionally, other European countries represented within the EWA include Albania, Serbia, Norway, and Switzerland.

 The aim of EWA is to provide a forum for the discussion of key technical and policy issues in Europe and its regions.
-This is done through conferences, workshops, meetings, special working groups of experts and through publications and web-based media.
+This is done through conferences, workshops, meetings, special working groups of experts and through publications.

 EWA informs its members on the development of EU legislation and standardization and seeks to influence the drafting when appropriate.
 It has close contacts with the European Commission, the European Committee for Standardization (CEN), the European Environment Agency (EEA) and the European Parliament, as well as other water-related organisations.